GeeWee/geewee.github.io/_posts/2018-02-04-js-to-ts-part1.md

 Luckily that's the only type error in the index file.
 Let's move on!

 ### React components contain invalid characters
+**Update 24/05 - This is no longer an issue you should face, after some new changes have been merged into react-scripts-ts**
 ```
 Error: InvalidCharacterError: String contains an invalid character
 ```